C. Martin Croker

 Clay Martin Croker (January 10, 1962 – September 17, 2016), generally credited as C. Martin Croker, was an American animator and voice actor.
-He was best known for having provided the voices of Dr. Weird, Zorak, and Moltar on the animated series Space Ghost Coast to Coast, replacing Don Messick and Ted Cassidy respectively, who originally voiced the characters in the 1960s series Space Ghost.
+He was best known for having provided the voices of Dr. Weird and Steve on the animated series Aqua Teen Hunger Force, and Zorak and Moltar in Space Ghost Coast to Coast, replacing Don Messick and Ted Cassidy, who originally voiced the characters in the 1960s series Space Ghost.
+He was also an animator for both productions throughout their runs.

 Career

 Croker began his professional career in animation in 1988 by providing animation of the Laser Show at Stone Mountain.
+He worked at Crawford Communications until 1994, where he was poached by Cartoon Network to work on Space Ghost Coast to Coast, which he would work for throughout its entire run from 1994 until 2008.
+In addition to being the show's principal animator, it was also his idea to have Zorak and Moltar be Space Ghost's sidekicks.
+He also voiced Zorak on Cartoon Planet and The Brak Show and voiced Moltar as the host of Toonami from 1997 until 1999.

 Croker animated various "TNT Toons" promos for TNT in the early 1990s and helped animate and design bumpers for Cartoon Network in 1998.
 Croker also worked on various commercials and bumpers which often featured well-known cartoon characters.

-Croker is best known for providing the voices of Zorak and Moltar in the Cartoon Network/Adult Swim/GameTap animated series Space Ghost Coast to Coast, throughout its entire run from 1994 until 2008.
-In addition to being the show's principal animator, it was also his idea to have Zorak and Moltar be Space Ghost's sidekicks.
-He also voiced Zorak on Cartoon Planet and The Brak Show and voiced Moltar as the host of Toonami from 1997 until 1999.

-Croker served as an animator for Aqua Teen Hunger Force and its 2007 feature film adaption Aqua Teen Hunger Force Colon Movie Film for Theaters.
+Croker provided animation for Aqua Teen Hunger Force and its 2007 feature film adaption Aqua Teen Hunger Force Colon Movie Film for Theaters through his company Big Deal Cartoons.
 He also provided the voices for Dr. Weird, Steve, and various characters for the series.

 Croker provided the voice of Young Man and other various characters in Perfect Hair Forever.

+Personal life

+Croker married April Stephens in 1988, with Stephens serving as his production manager and bookkeeper as well as helping with inking prior to their divorce in 2004.